f4iTh/RecentlyPlayedWorlds/README.md

-# Recently Played Worlds

-This mod adds an icon for every world a player has previously visited.
+**Recently Played Worlds** is a Terraria mod that adds an icon for every world a player has previously visited.
 Worlds will also be sorted (per-player) from most to least recently visited.

 ## Known incompatibilities